gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 He treats people better.

-The ghost, having achieved something, disappears — though rumors persist of it wandering the outskirts of the city.
+The ghost, having achieved something, disappears, though rumors persist of it wandering the outskirts of the city.

 ---